ETH-PBL/Matrix_ToF_Drones/README.md

 </a>
 </p>

 NOTE: The <a href="https://github.com/ETH-PBL/Matrix_ToF_Drones/blob/main/Flight%20DataSet/Flight_visualizer.py">Flight_visualizer.py</a> will export by default all the experiments from the selected folder, resulted videos will be saved to a different folder.
-The default settings for the source and destination folder are as below:
+The default settings for the source and destination folders are as below:

 ```
 folder_address = "Approach/"